chitchatjs/chitchatjs-docs/src/alexa/components.md

 ### `ax.localize()`

-A block to localize the artifacts in your skill, which you can add anywhere in your block tree.
+A block to localize the building blocks in your skill, which you can add anywhere in your block tree.

+Localize generated artifacts:

 ```ts
 ax.localize([Locale.en_US, Locale.en_CA])